shift-happens-benchmark/icml-2022/docs/source/index.rst

 `GitHub <https://github.com/shift-happens-benchmark/icml-2022>`__.
 The documentation for the benchmark's API is available `here <https://shift-happens-benchmark.github.io/icml-2022/>`__.
 Please see our :doc:`call_for_papers` for more details.

-Participants will have the opportunity to co-author a paper summarizing their contributions to the benchmark suite.

 Important Deadlines